gregmarino12/Reddit-Sentiment-Analysis/README.md

 # Reddit Sentiment Analysis
-A dashboard displaying the sentiment and popularity of chosen subreddit(s).
-Retrieves subreddit, submission, comment, and Redditor data tables from the Praw Reddit API, which can be loaded into a relational database, exported to CSV, or used in a web application.
+This GitHub repository houses an ETL process that leverages the Praw Reddit API to extract data from subreddits, submissions, comments, and Redditor profiles.
+The extracted data can be  organized into a relational database, exported into CSV format for further analysis, or integrated into web applications for dynamic use.

 ## Packages Used
 Use Python 3.12.
 The packages/libraries used are: